-6.7.2.
-HARVESTED WOOD PRODUCTS (HWP) TRANSFER
+6.7.2 HARVESTED WOOD PRODUCTS (HWP) TRANSFER

-- There is inherent uncertainty in the calculatedtransfers to and from HWP.
-To reduce inherentuncertainty, the following steps were taken withthe data. - Regionally based and published tree density factors by species. - Published product end use half-life factors, rather than average factors. - Published end use of solid wood products in the United States.
+There is inherent uncertainty in the calculated transfers to and from HWP.
+To reduce inherent uncertainty, the following steps were taken with the data.

+- Woodlands forest inventory to determine the tree species distribution. - Regionally based and published tree density factors by species. - Published product end use half-life factors, rather than average factors. - Published end use of solid wood products in the United States.

-A summary of the uncertainty analysis is presented below in Figure 7.
-Error bars represent 95 per cent confidence interval of the total uncertainty that ranges from -400,061 tonnes of transfer to -746,134 tonnes of transfer.
+A summary of the uncertainty analysis is presented (previous page) in Figure 6.
+Error bars represent 95 per cent confidence interval of the total uncertainty that ranges from -685,979 tonnes of transfer to -1,389,656 tonnes of transfer.

-6.7.3.
-NET FOREST GROWTH
+6.7.3 NET FOREST GROWTH